vega/vega-lite/site/docs/selection/clear.md

 permalink: /docs/clear.html
 ---

-The `clear` property identifies which events must fire to empty a selection of all selected values (the [`empty`](selection.html#selection-properties) can be used to further determine the behavior of empty selections).
+The `clear` property identifies which events must fire to empty a selection of all selected values (the [`empty`](selection.html#selection-properties) property can be used to further determine the behavior of empty selections).

 It can take one of the following values: